Confidence Interval

 Sample statistics such as the mean, standard deviation and proportion (x-bar, s, p-bar) are only estimates of the population parameters.

-Selecting a 99% confidence interval suggests that approximately 99 out of 100 confidence intervals will contain the population parameter.
+Selecting a 99% CI suggests that approximately 99 out of 100 CI's will contain the population parameter.
 A 0.99 confidence interval states that there is 99% probability that the interval contains the population parameter, and that there is a 1.0% risk that the population parameter is not contained within the interval.

-(1 - alpha) is called the probability content or level of confidence.
+(1 - alpha-risk) is called the probability content or level of confidence.

 Alpha-risk is known as the significance level; the probability of being making an incorrect decision, in other words, being wrong.